-The COVID-19 crisis forced many small business owners to make tough decisions about whether they want to continue investing in their current business or prioritize other goals, like starting a new business down the road, buying a home, or paying for a child’s education.
-If you have assessed your situation and decided now is the time to consider an exit, it’s important to consider the many options available, from selling part or all of your business to winding it down completely.
+As a small business owner, at some point you may face the decision of whether to continue investing in your current business or prioritize other goals, like retiring, buying a home, or paying for a child’s education.
+If you have assessed your situation and decided now may be the time for your small business exit strategy, it’s important to consider the many options available, from selling part or all of your business to winding it down completely.
 Use these questions to help you determine your next steps.
-Once you’ve determined them, the worksheet at the end, which includes details and term definitions, may be able to help you get started.
+Once you know that,, fill out our worksheet (PDF), which includes details and definitions, to help you get your exit plan started.

 How much is your business worth?

 You may have a rough idea of what your business is worth based on your current revenue, profitability, or balance sheet.
 But if you’re thinking of potential exit strategies, a ballpark figure isn’t enough.
 You need to have a clear, detailed understanding of what your business is worth before you can decide how to move forward.
-There are a number of ways to value a business, which is important to consider if you haven’t been profitable in the last year due to COVID-19 closures or other unforeseen circumstances.
+There are a number of ways to value a business, which is important to consider if your sales have fluctuated a lot due to the pandemic.

-- The asset approach to valuation includes all tangible assets the business owns and subtracts liabilities.
+- The asset approach to valuation tallies all tangible assets the business owns and subtracts liabilities.

 - The market approach considers the market value of other companies in the same industry to arrive at a figure for your own business.